underscoreio/essential-slick/src/pages/data_modelling.md

 case object Spam extends Flag
 ~~~

-As with other custom types, we define a mapping to the database values:
+How we store them in the database depends on the mapping.
+Maybe we want to store them as characters: `!`, `X`, and `$`:

 ~~~ scala
 implicit val flagType =